Orion-Crypto/SaturnDocs/docs/nft-projects/create-nft-project/nfts-page.md

 The **NFTs** page has everything you need to manage your project.
 On this page you can:

--   Add NFTs to your project
+-   Add NFTs to your project.
--   Delete NFTs from your project
+-   Delete NFTs from your project.
--   Automatically rename all the nfts in your collection
+-   Automatically rename all the nfts in your collection.
--   Download all the metadata associated with your collection
+-   Download all the metadata associated with your collection.

 ![NFTs Page](/img/nft-projects/nfts-page/nfts-page.png)